 Most marketing executives will look at using either legitimate interest or consent (unambiguous or explicit).
 Let’s look at these in more detail.

-But as you can see from the table above, a person has the right to object which would mean you can no longer contact them or process their data.
-Also, it has not been made clear that if one person successfully objects to your legitimate interest does that mean that everyone in the same group cannot be contacted?
+But as you can see from the table above, a person has the right to object which would mean you can no longer process their data.
+Also, it has not been made clear that if one person successfully objects to your legitimate interest does that mean the data of everyone in the same group cannot be processed?
 There could be a domino effect.